 General Graduate Admission Requirements

-- Submit official transcripts to the Office of Graduate Admissions and
+- Submit official and unofficial transcripts to the Office of Graduate Admissions.

-- Submit official GMAT scores to the Office of Graduate Admissions and unofficial scores may be sent to the CBT Graduate Advising Office.
+- Submit official or unofficial GMAT scores to the Office of Graduate Admissions.

 MBA Additional Admission Requirements